 St. Louis Country Club – 18th – 412 yards – par 4

-The 412 yard finisher at Macdonald’s St. Louis Country Club makes closing out a good round very difficult.
-The 18th is dubbed “Oasis” but the hole has all of the key characteristics of an Alps hole, starting with the uphill tee shot that needs to find the fairway in order to have a good shot into the blind green.
-Fronting the green is an extremely deep sahara bunker that will swallow any shots not hit far enough.
-Once on the green, players are faced with a hard sloping green from right to left.
+The 412 yard finisher at Macdonald’s St. Louis Country Club asks a lot from of a player in order to close out a good round.
+“Oasis” has all of the key characteristics of an Alps hole.
+An uphill tee shot begins the hole and finding the fairway is a must in order to have a good shot into the blind green.
+The deep fronting Sahara bunker swallows up any shots struck poorly into the green.
+Once on the putting surface, players are faced with a green that slopes hard from right to left.

 The tee shot at the 18th at St. Louis Country Club - Photo Credit: Kyle Truax

 The view from the fairway - Photo Credit: Kyle Truax

 The hidden sahara bunker that guards the front of the 18th green - Photo Credit: Kyle Truax

 A look from behind St. Louis C.C.'s 18th green - Photo Credit: Kyle Truax

 The Course at Yale – 12th – 400 yards – par 4

 Seth Raynor created a phenomenal rendition of the Alps at the Course at Yale, one of his best designs.
 The completely blind second shot has to carry the front Sahara bunkers and land the correct distance to give a player a good look at birdie.